gianluigi1961/MarketNFT/readme.md

-# Market NFT ERC721 smart contract
+# Market NFT smart contract
-MarketNFT : a Simple smart contract for the sale of NFTs is ERC721 contract
+MarketNFT : a Simple smart contract for the sale of NFTs<br>
+is ERC721 contract